 Unless you’re a dog breed enthusiast, you might not know much about either breed, or how they differ in specific categories like grooming, health, and even price.
 Luckily for you, we’ve done all the leg work for you and have compared every important aspect of each dog breed.

 There are a lot of similarities between these dogs; they are both extremely friendly and obedient.
+In fact, some even believe they are related!
 However, they also differ in key areas like health concerns and exercise needs.
 The dog you choose should be the right fit for your family, so make sure you look at all the facts before making your decision.

 - Height 25-29 Inches